Elmo Tanner: Ted Weems Orchestra and “Heartaches”

 Tanner joined the Ted Weems band as a singer in 1929 and became a prominent feature of the group.
 Tanner's whistling talent was unveiled by accident.
 In high spirits on their way to their next performance, the band members were singing, yelling and whistling on the bus.
 When Tanner joined in, Weems was impressed enough to add a whistling segment to one of the band's sets.
 Tanner whistled the Show Boat song, "Make Believe"; the audience asked for an encore.
-Tanner's whistling became so popular that Perry Como, another featured performer in the band, said “The whistler was the whole band.”
+Tanner's whistling became so popular that Perry Como, another featured performer in the band, later recalled “The whistler was the whole band.”
 On occasion, Tanner's lips would pucker up, interfering with his whistling.
 Although generally noted for his graciousness as a bandleader, Weems would have fun at Tanner's expense, running him through the most difficult songs in his repertoire when he noticed Tanner was struggling.

 Tanner became known as "Whistler’s Mother’s Boy", "The Whistling Troubador," and "the nation’s best-known whistler".
 Tanner was noted for the ease with which he hit high notes and performed trills.
 He had the ability to whistle while triple-tonguing, and like Bing Crosby, he was able to whistle from his throat due to the muscles in his larynx.
 His range was from low G to high B♭.
 Professional whistler Joel Brandon has named Tanner as a "top pick".
 Ted Weems considered Tanner's whistling so important to his band, he insured the musician's throat with Lloyd's of London for $10,000 in 1939.
 The policy provided payment for any medical expenses related to Tanner's possible inability to whistle and included payment to the holder if Tanner was unable to perform.